 Line a 27 x 17cm slice tin with baking paper, leaving a small overhang of paper for easy removal.

-Add honey, vanilla and melted oils to the cashew butter and blend in the food processor until the mixture is well incorporated.
+Add the honey, vanilla and melted oils to the cashew butter and blend in the food processor until the mixture is well incorporated.

 Add the coconut, pistachios, cranberries, apricots and salt to a large bowl and mix well.
 Pour in the cashew and oil mixture and stir well making sure all the ingredients are moistened and well incorporated.